skip navigation

 She will compete in ballroom and also modern dance. (adjectives)

-She must follow the rules as well as use good dance technique (verb phrases)
+She must use correct dance technique as well as follow the rules. (verb phrases)

 The judges want her both to extend and to point her toes. (phrases)